Connect with others who understand.

 Coughing, Breathing Problems, or Chest Pain

 Some people experience a cough or difficulty breathing if lymph nodes in the chest swell and put pressure on the trachea (windpipe).
-Individuals may also experience pain or pressure in the chest for the same reason.
+Individuals may also have pain or pressure in the chest for the same reason.
 Shortness of breath can be the result of anemia (low red blood cell count).
 Anemia can be a sign of cancer cells in the bone marrow.
-Approximately 5 percent of people have Hodgkin lymphoma cells in their bone marrow when diagnosed with HL.
+Approximately 5 percent of people have HL cells in their bone marrow when diagnosed with HL.

 B Symptoms

-Drenching night sweats, fever, and unexplained weight loss — known as B symptoms — can be caused by the immune system’s response to lymphoma cells.
-About a quarter of people with HL will experience B symptoms or other systemic symptoms.
+These can be caused by the immune system’s response to lymphoma cells.
+About 30 percent of people with HL will experience B symptoms or other systemic symptoms.

 Fatigue